 |25 – The Midianites cause Israel to sin||31 – Holy War against Midian to punish them|

 Chapters 1-25 are therefore a record of the failure of the first generation to enter the Promised Land.

-Although there are important statements of hope in chapters 15 – 25: Baalam’s prophecies about the fulfillment of God’s promises to the Patriarchs, victories over Arad, Sihon and Og, and laws relating to their future in the Promised Land.
-The initiative ultimately fails in the apostasy of 25 and the death of the first generation.
+There are important statements of hope in chapters 15 – 25: Balaam’s prophecies about the fulfilment of God’s promises to the patriarchs, victories over Arad, Sihon and Og, and laws relating to their future in the Promised Land.
+Nevertheless, the initiative ultimately fails in the apostasy of chapter 25 and the death of the first generation.

 Chapters 26-36 record the new generation preparing to enter the Promised Land.

 Like the first section, the narrative begins with a census.

 Whereas the first section instructed on the arrangement of the people in concentric circles around the tabernacle in order to establish the holiness of God and protect the people, the instructions for the new generation address issues about land and structure worship in terms of time.

 The first part is marked by repeated failures, rebellions, defeat and death.

 In the second not one soldier dies, there is no defeat, no rebellion, no failure.

 Almost every part of the second section relates to and overturns a failure in the first section.